geheur/health-notifier/README.md

-*This plugin used to be hosted at https://github.com/Callum-A/health-notifier, old issues can be found there.*
+*This plugin used to be hosted at https://github.com/Callum-A/health-notifier, old issues can be found there.
+[Callum-A](https://github.com/Callum-A) is the original author of this plugin.*

 # Health Notifier
 This plugin notifies you when your target dies or is below a certain hp.